sh2nk/orbis-file/README.md

 ### Deploy with Docker

-When deploying this setup, the fileserver will be available at port 80
+When deploying this setup, the fileserver will be available at port 8880

 `docker compose up`

+In some cases `chmod +x ./entrypoint.sh` on host system may be required

 ### Quick API Description